 Senior Citizens may take courses at the College for either audit or credit.
 Registration for Senior Citizens begins the first day of classes of each term.
 View the Academic Calendar for more information.

-- Senior Citizen Tuition Exemption & Registration Form (pdf)
+- Senior Citizen Tuition Exemption & Registration Form - AUDIT - due by end of add/drop (pdf)

 - Application to Determine Physical Residency/In-State Tuition (pdf) - verifies eligibility for tuition waiver